microsoftgraph/msgraph-bicep-types/quickstart-templates/msi-as-a-fic-secretless/README.md

 It also creates other resources, that enable you to test using the application to call Microsoft Graph, all without any application secret or certificate.

+Testing involves using an Azure Automation account runbook, which uses PowerShell cmdlets to acquire an access token for the secret-less application, which is then used to call Microsoft Graph.

-Further details are available on [using a user-assigned managed identity as a federated identity credential to enable your apps to go secret-less][msi-as-fic].
+Further details on using a user-assigned managed identity as a federated identity credential to enable your apps to go secret-less, including how it works and sample code to acquire access tokens using various client libraries can be found in the [public documentation][msi-as-fic].

 ## Details